Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Discussion and conclusion

-Contrary to previous observations \cite{pappas2025patent}, the resistance increase observed after relaxation is not always a fixed fraction of the initial junction resistance.
+Contrary to previous observations \cite{pappas2025patent}, the resistance gained from relaxation is not always a fixed fraction of the initial junction resistance.
 We find that this post-relaxation resistance change can increase with the amount of active manipulation made.
-During relaxation, the amount of resistance change gained from active manipulation, and gained passively from the relaxation process, both scale linearly with the initial resistance.
+During relaxation, the amount of resistance change gained from active manipulation, and gained passively from the relaxation process, both scale linearly with the initial resistance, with the latter showing a partial dependence on the former.
 We show that relaxation has a logarithmic time dependence regardless of the active manipulation, indicating that a manipulated sample at room-temperature requires monitoring over several hours to reliably extract relaxation parameters.
 The resulting uncertainty limits the achievable frequency precision of electrical tuning, which we estimate to be at least \SI{11.3}{\mega\hertz}, and can possibly be reduced with greater control of the relaxation mechanism.
 We introduce a stepped active manipulation scheme that extends the accessible resistance range, achieving a total increase of up to $270\%$ for an aged \SI{12.5}{\kilo\ohm} junction at room temperature, the largest targeted resistance manipulation reported to date.
 We find that repeated steps amplify the initial resistance drop, an effect to which we currently offer no conclusive explanation.
-Moreover, repeated resistance manipulation steps leave cumulative effects in subsequent relaxation phases: the resistance increase measured at a fixed time after each relaxation onset, shows yet a gradual increase as the stepped manipulation experiment progresses.
-Finally, we show that performing resistance manipulation on qubits does not affect their performances, preserving quality factors above $1$ million that are comparable to our standard fabrication outcomes.
+Moreover, repeated resistance manipulation steps leave cumulative effects in subsequent relaxation phases: the resistance change measured at a fixed time after each relaxation onset, shows yet a gradual increase as the stepped manipulation experiment progresses.
+Finally, we show that performing resistance manipulation on qubits does not degrade their performances, preserving quality factors above $1$ million that are comparable to our standard fabrication outcomes.
 We do not observe any systematic dependence of qubit quality factors on the manipulation process.

 As superconducting quantum processors continue to scale, techniques enabling rapid, selective post-fabrication correction become increasingly critical.
 Electrical tuning provides a promising route, and this work clarifies both its capabilities and its practical limitations.